The Monuments of U.S. Criterium Racing

 Marlies Mejias Garica, Twenty/28

-Kendall Ryan, L39ion
+Kendall Ryan, Legion of LA

 Odette Lynch, Fearless Femmes